teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 Third parties MAY extend to the grammar file format, through the following mechanisms only:

 * Streams whose first byte of the __Identifier__ field is not `0x23`.
+    * Data in custom streams MUST NOT determine the behavior of parsers.
+Custom streams are intended for peripheral data of informative or diagnostic value.
 * State machines whose __Kind__ is a negative number.
+    * Data in custom state machines MAY determine the behavior of parsers.

 Third parties MUST NOT diverge from this specification in any other way (including but not limited to custom tables or flag values).